krislette/navijeff/README.md

     │ ├──── Main.java                 # Program entry point
     │ ├──── MapPage.fxml              # Map page UI
     │ └──── style.css                 # For additional styling
-    └── images                        # All images used in the app README.md
+    ├── images                        # All styling images used in the app └── places                        # All place images used in the app README.md

 <!-- INSTALLATION -->